danil-kuk/Parcel-React-Boilerplate/README.md

 ```
 npm run deploy
 ```
-*Optinal:* If you have problems with permission try to run `chmod +x deploy.sh` in terminal to allow executing deploy script
+*Note:* If you have problems with permission try to run `chmod +x deploy.sh` in terminal to allow executing deploy script

 ## Lint
 ```